alohe/quicky/readme.md

-# Quicky
+# Quicky CLI

 A CLI tool that streamlines the deployment and management of self-hosted Next.js projects, enabling initialization, deployment from GitHub, updating, deleting, and managing applications, along with effortless setup of domains and SSL certificates, simplifying the entire lifecycle of Next.js apps on remote servers.

 ## Features

 - 🐙 **GitHub Integration**: Initialize, deploy, and manage Next.js projects from private and public GitHub repositories.
 - ⚙️ **Process Management**: Leverage PM2 for application lifecycle and monitoring.
 - 🔄 **Project Maintenance**: Easily update or remove deployed projects.
 - 🌐 **Domain & SSL Automation**: Automatically configure Nginx for custom domains and SSL certificates, allowing you to add/remove domains from your projects.
 - 📝 **Configuration Overview**: List and inspect details of all deployed projects and their domains.

 ## Prerequisites

 To install Quicky, first acquire a Linux Ubuntu server from a provider such as [DigitalOcean](https://m.do.co/c/9b7ccf30c0bd) or [Hetzner](https://www.hetzner.com/cloud/).

 After setting up your server, connect to it (e.g., via SSH) and install Node.js and npm by executing the following commands: